chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server sends a HelloRetryRequest in response to the ClientHello and the client can send a second updated ClientHello per the rules in
-{{RFC8446}}, the "encrypted_server_name" extension MUST NOT change across ClientHello messages.
-However, a freshly computed ESNI binder must be computed in the second ClientHello.
+{{RFC8446}}, the "encrypted_server_name" extension MUST NOT be sent in the second ClientHello message.
+However, a fresh ESNI binder MUST be computed in the second ClientHello.

 ### Authenticating for the public name {#auth-public-name}